Updates, Closings & restrictions

 We understand these changes may impose an inconvenience to families, but they are important steps to keep everyone as safe and healthy as possible.
-Limiting visitors to our hospitalized patients will keep them safe while in our care.
-The community is encouraged to continue practicing social distancing, masking, and perform frequent hand hygiene to reduce the spread of COVID-19.
+Limiting visits to hospitalized patients will keep them safe while in our care.
+The community is encouraged to continue practicing social distancing, masking, and performing frequent hand hygiene to reduce the spread of COVID-19.

 Cancellations & Updates

 In keeping with a commitment to patient, visitor and team member safety, UnityPoint Health – Trinity will postpone classes and events to help limit the potential spread of novel coronavirus (COVID-19) and continued widespread seasonal influenza activity.

 We apologize for any inconvenience this may cause.
 Thank you for your understanding and cooperation.

 - UnityPoint Health – Trinity Outpatient Laboratory hours have changed.
 For details, please click here.

 - As of Oct.
 26, UnityPoint Health – Trinity Retail Pharmacy drive-through is open 9 a.m. to 5:30 p.m., and our lobby is open from 9:30 a.m. to 5:30 p.m., Monday-Friday.